 Our clients in commercial and matrimonial matters often have a question that is simple to ask and can be hard to answer: how much does a company or person own?
 Our thorough searches help to provide the information necessary to decide whether to pursue a lawsuit, and during litigation, whether to settle.

-As the former Finance Editor for the Asian Wall Street Journal and an expert lecturer on untangling complex financial holdings and transactions, Philip Segal is particularly well-qualified to uncover assets parties have attempted to conceal.
-For example, in searching for assets, we routinely focus on real and personal property owned not only personally, but through side companies as well.
+As the former Finance Editor for the Asian Wall Street Journal and an expert lecturer on untangling complex financial holdings and transactions, attorney Philip Segal is particularly well-qualified to uncover assets parties have attempted to conceal.
+For example, we routinely focus on real and personal property owned not only personally, but also through side companies.
 Experience has taught us that even if a person has lived his entire life in one state, he could easily control companies domiciled in a different state, and these could control assets anywhere in the world.

 Among the services we provide:

-§ Determine assets of potential counterparties prior to bringing suit
+- Determine assets of potential counterparties prior to suing

-You can also read our piece in the Bloomberg BNA Family Law Reporter, "Matrimonial Asset Searches: Your Client Knows More than She Thinks," or watch Philip Segal's continuing legal education course on matrimonial asset searches.
+You can also read our piece in the Bloomberg BNA Family Law Reporter, "Matrimonial Asset Searches: Your Client Knows More than She Thinks."